Posted by James Pearson on 07 Sep 2018

 If you have any doubt of an email received from HMRC or Companies House please contact your accountant of adviser immediately.
 Alternatively please call the National Action Fraud Hotline on 0300 123 2040.

-If you would like any advice regarding the above article or would simply like to discuss other ways in which we could help you or your business, please contact us on 01962 856 990 or email@example.com
+If you would like any advice regarding fraudulent messages purporting to be from HMRC or CH, or would simply like to discuss other ways in which we could help you or your business, please contact us on 01962 856 990 or firstname.lastname@example.org

 - Property Partnership Incorporation and SDLT